Mindfulness Based Stress Reduction (MBSR)

 • And More!

 Our MBSR program takes an “East Meets West” approach in combining informal mindfulness, stress reduction strategies, short meditation practices, gentle mindful movement, and relaxation exercises, and making it accessible to individuals who may have little to no experience with mindfulness or meditation.
-In order to empower our patients to learn and adopt the practices successfully, we meet with each patient one on one for a period of 10 weeks, and provide resources that they can continue to access even at the end of the program.
+In order to empower our patients to learn and adopt the practices successfully, we meet with each patient one-on-one for a period of 10 weeks and provide resources that they can continue to access even at the end of the program.

 Why Focus on Stress Reduction?